 I love pairing cheesecake with fresh berries and you might have noticed that in my Blueberry Cheesecake Ice Cream!

-Oh and I’ve used a strawberry jelly as a swirl right into in my Strawberries and Cream Tart, but I wanted to make this cheesecake even easier so I didn’t bother with the fancy swirling.
+Oh, and I’ve used strawberry jelly as a swirl right into my Strawberries and Cream Tart, but I wanted to make this cheesecake even easier so I didn’t bother with the fancy swirling.

 I just poured it right on top of this yummy vanilla cheesecake!

 When it comes to strawberries toppings I’m sure there are some sugar-free store bout options you might use, but I wanted to use fresh strawberries and my own sweetener.